solidsgroup/alamo/Readme.md

 (The script will check this and error out if they do not.)
 To specify the spatial dimension,

-    ./configure --dim 2
+    ./configure --dim #OfDimensions

 The default is to compile in 3 dimensions.
 If you specify AMReX directly, it will check to make sure that AMReX is also compiled in the same number of dimensions.
-To generate documentation, type
+Immediately after running the `./configure` script, type

-    make docs
+    make

-(Note that this requires several libraries -- see section below.)
+This again can be sped up using `make -j#OfProcessors`.
 For additional help, type

     make help